frcocoatst/Formatterdemo/README.md

 # Formatterdemo

-Adds a IP Formatter to an input Field.
+Adds an IP Formatter to an input field.
 Some other formatters are also included, which I found on the net.